Mario Bernasconi (sculptor): Return to Ticino

-In 1931 he createed: "La Preghiera" (The Prayer) for the tomb in the cemetery of San Pietro Pambio, of the family Ostilio Foglia.
+In 1931 he created: "La Preghiera" (The Prayer) for the tomb in the cemetery of San Pietro Pambio, of the family Ostilio Foglia.

-The statue of L'Asceta,(The Ascetic) the one of The Adolescent.
+The statue of L'Asceta,(The Ascetic) that of The Adolescent.
 The various "Torso" and the many nude studies.
 The portraits of that period between Sala and Zurich are: Professor Max Huber president of the International Tribunal in The Hague.
 Professor Emilio Motta al Liceo di Lugano.
 Professor Angelo Pizzorno Liceo di Lugano.
 Pastor Nicolas-Boldt, writer in Lugaggia; Professor Gogarten of the University of Jena; Cornelia Forster; Emil Mauser, industrial from Zurich.

 In 1933 he took part in the Exposition SPSAS at the Kunsthaus Zurich and at the Staatliche Kunstaustellung Munich.

 Many artists and friends from Berlin and Zurich came to visit his home in Sala Capriasca.

 From the book "Mario Bernasconi Scultore" Editions Aurora Lugano, Vinicio Salati writes in "L'amico" (Friend):

 "From this couple of artists, new forces are resumed."